dhimaskirana/mahal/README.md

 ###  What is the size of the header image resolution?
 The header image resolution is 1920 pixels for width and 600 pixels for height.

+###  What is the size of the featured image post resolution?
+The featured image post resolution is 920 pixels for width and 300 pixels for height.